 Does the Shrine have its own priest, or do we have to find our own for our mass?
 It is up to families and groups using the Shrine to schedule their own priest for masses.
 The Shrine does not have a priest in residence.
 All Priests must be approved before the Mass can be held.
 Call for more details.

 Does the Shrine offer retreats?
 The Shrine is not structured to lead retreats for groups or individuals.
-Schools and groups may schedule to do their own retreats but first must get approval from the shrine staff.
+Schools and groups may reserve facilities to do their own retreats.
+Call or email to inquire about the facilities, available dates, and facility use fees.